privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 $\mathsf{poseidon_3}([\mathsf{stateRoot}, \mathsf{ballotRoot}, \mathsf{sbSalt}])$

 Proving preimage of `sbCommitment` is one out of the several steps required to prove that the votes were tallied correctly.
-By establishing that the coordinator knows `ballotRoot`, the coordinator can (using other parts of the circuit) prove that that they know the preimage of the ballot leaves in the batch being tallied.
+By establishing that the coordinator knows `ballotRoot`, the coordinator can (using other parts of the circuit) prove that they know the preimage of the ballot leaves in the batch being tallied.

 ##### `currentTallyCommitment` and `newTallyCommitment`